mbizhani/mbizhani.github.io/_drafts/java8-stream.md

 excerpt: An introduction to Java 8, Stream
 ---

-This part tries to summarise `Stream` API in Java 8.
+In this part, a summary of `Stream` API in Java 8 is introduced.
+Although there are various tutorials in the Web, this text attempts to highlight the important points.
+The previous part, [Functional Programming](/article/tech/java8-fp), addressed functional programming and Lambda paradigm in Java 8.

 ## Stream
 `Stream` class, itself, is a Java interface with some static methods to create a stream.
 Some other classes